21 Apr My toddler isn’t talking yet… how do I teach him some words?

 This completely changed the tone of our mealtimes and made it a much more pleasant experience.
 He is so proud of his new word that he now says it for anything he wants.
 I think he enjoys the power and control it brings to his little life.
 It’s amazing how powerful even one word can be.

 When you are talking to your child use your hands to help add meaning.
-This will help your toddler learn the meaning of important words.
+This will help your toddler learn the meaning of important words and give them another way to get their message across.

 2. Repeat important words often